- 18.1–23.2 in

 Harris’s Hawks are highly social raptors, often found in groups with complex social hierarchies that engage in cooperative hunting and breeding.
 Groups can consist of up to seven individuals, including both related and unrelated adults of different ages.
 These birds may help a monogamous breeding couple, or the group may include multiple breeders.
 These gregarious hawks employ some of the most sophisticated cooperative hunting strategies known in birds, and they feed according to dominance hierarchies within the group.
 Group members perch in tight proximity, and territories are occupied and defended year-round.
 Aggressive encounters are infrequent and relatively benign between members of a group, usually taking the form of foot grabbing.
 A hawk may display aggression by holding its body level to the ground, drooping its wings, and raising the feathers on its head, neck and back.
 They are agile flyers that, when hunting, may also take to the ground, running and hopping to seize prey.
 They soar at high altitudes, sometimes plunging into dramatic dives, or even hovering and flying backwards.
 Sky dancing, consisting of a dramatic dive, may be used as a territorial display, or by males courting females.
 In one peculiar behavior, backstanding, hawks may alight onto the back of another for minutes at a time, possibly in hopes of securing the particular perch for themselves.

-Harris’s Hawk have been declining across most of their North American range by about 1.9% per year over the last several decades, resulting in a cumulative decline of 60% between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 900,000, with 6% living in the U.S. and 21% living in Mexico.
-They are not on the 2014 State of the Birds Watch List.
+on the 2016 State of North America's Birds' Watch List.
 Declines are attributed to habitat loss and fragmentation caused by urbanization and development of oil and gas resources.
 Brush control programs, resulting in the elimination of mesquite habitat, may have also caused declines in some areas.
 In native habitats, human activity can disrupt breeding and hunting success.
 As natural perches decline, the hawks increasingly perch on power poles, and electrocution poses a serious threat to these communal birds, sometimes killing several members of a group.
 In the last few decades as human persecution and hunting of these birds has declined, populations of Harris’s Hawks have been moving into urban and suburban areas.
 There have been some efforts to reintroduce these birds to their former range along the Colorado River, though success depends on restoring habitat as well.
 Owing to their social and relatively docile nature, young birds are sometimes taken by falconers, which may also compromise populations.

 Resident.
 Harris’s Hawks do not migrate and hold territories year-round.